Community Music Classes

 Chamber Music for Adult Chamber Musicians (adults only)

 Study and perform chamber works with the outstanding applied music faculty at Tufts.
 The 8-week long workshops are offered in the fall and spring semester and include six 90-minute coached sessions, group rehearsals, and culminate in recitals in Distler Recital Hall in May.
 Each group will work intensively with an experienced chamber music coach at a mutually agreed upon time.
 Groups for strings, woodwinds, brass, and piano will be formed based on experience and repertoire options.
 Pre-existing groups are also welcome.
 The fee for the workshop is $350.
-Applications are due on March 1 for the spring workshop.
+Applications are due on October 1 for the fall workshop and March 1 for the spring workshop.
 For more information or to arrange an audition, please contact Edith Auner by email or 617-627-5616.

 Boston Village Gamelan (adults and advanced high school students)